googlesamples/vulkan-basic-samples/README.md

 ~~~

 ####Step 4: Import the samples in Android Studio by choosing “Import project (Eclipse, ADT, Gradle)” and choose: LunarGSamples/API-Samples/android/build.gradle
+Note:  the project include 40+ subjects, takes some time to load, specially for Windows OS

 Meta data for Android Studio sample import.
 -------------------------------------------